davekilian/primer/basic/prog.md

 title: A Basic Sketch&#58; Programmability
 ---

-The first step of figuring out how to program our calculator should be to answer the question, "what does a program even look like, anyways?"
+To make our calculator programmable, we first have to answer a more basic question: what does a program even look like, anyways?

 We need to make a tradeoff: on one hand, we want it to be relatively easy for humans to construct and understand programs.
 At the same time, we also want to make it straightforward to execute these programs with electronic circuitry.
-Those two goals might seem somewhat at odds!
+Those two goals are somewhat at odds!
+How do we strike a good balance between human understanding and execution in circuitry?

-The time-old answer to this dillemma is a programming primitive called an *instruction*.
+The time-old answer to this dillemma is a programming primitive called the *instruction*.
+Here's how it works:

-An instruction has a human meaning: it's a command, like "set the current value to 6 ($0110$)" or "add 4 ($0100$​) to the current value."
-Each instruction can be represented as a binary number: that's how we represent the instruction in circuitry.
+An instruction has a human meaning: it's a command, like "set the current value to 6 ($0110$)" or "add 4 ($0100$​) to the current value."Each instruction can be represented as a binary number: that's how we represent the instruction in circuitry.
 As part of designing our computer, we'll define one kind of instruction for each function we built into our calculator; that's how programs will be able to access each function we built into our calculator.

 Here's a table of imaginary instructions, where each of the instructions corresponds to one of the functions we used on the quadratic formula in the previous chapter: